 - Dental dams or cut condoms for rimming: the direct fix for the highest-risk route.
 Available free from most sexual health clinics.

-- Wash hands before and after any anal contact, and before touching your face or mouth.
+- Wash hands before and after anal contact, and before touching your own or a partner's face or mouth.

-- Cover anal toys with condoms.
-Remove and replace before any oral contact.
+- Cover anal toys with condoms and replace the condom before any oral contact.

 Related: